-Guide to the Legislative Research Librarians Staff Section
+Guide to the Legislative Research Librarians Professional Staff Association

-The purpose of the LRL Staff Section is to provide an effective information exchange network and quality services for legislators, their constituents, and legislative staff.
-The staff section’s objectives to implement this overall purpose are:
+The purpose of the LRL Staff Association is to provide an effective information exchange network and quality services for legislators, their constituents, and legislative staff.
+The staff association’s objectives to implement this overall purpose are:

-1. Enhance the professionalism and skills of members of the staff section;
+1. Enhance the professionalism and skills of members of the staff association;

 2. Contribute to the accuracy and authenticity of legislative products and other pertinent information provided to state legislatures;